Blog

 Network codes give network or system operators a system of rules to follow.

-The code will apply to all system operators, at both transmission and distribution levels, across the EU.
+The code would apply to all system operators, at both transmission and distribution levels, across the EU.
 Those system operators will need to coordinate plans and exchange necessary data.

 How will the code help integrate more renewable energy sources with the grid?

-The new rules would help encourage more flexible customers (or flexibility service providers (FSPs)) of renewable energy to participate in electricity markets, making it easier for them to get involved.
+The new rules will help encourage more flexible DER owners or aggregators (or flexibility service providers (FSPs)) of renewable energy to participate in electricity markets, making it easier for them to get involved.

 To enable this, the proposed code will: